-Date: January 10, 2014
+Date: January 31, 2014

-Subject: January 15, 2014, full committee hearing entitled "The Impact of the Volcker Rule of
+Subject: February 5, 2014, Full Committee Hearing Entitled "The Impact of the Volcker

-Job Creators, Part I"
+Rule on Job Creators, Part II"

-The Committee on Financial Services will hold a hearing entitled "The Impact of the Volcker Rule of Job Creators, Part I" at 10:00 am on Wednesday, January 15, 2014, in room 2128 of the Rayburn House Office Building.
-This will be a one-panel hearing including the following witnesses:
+The Committee on Financial Services will hold a hearing entitled "The Impact of the Volcker Rule on Job Creators, Part II" at 10:00 am on Wednesday, February 5, 2014, in room 2128 of the Rayburn House Office Building.
+This hearing will build off of the testimony received at the Committee's January 15, 2014, hearing concerning the Volcker Rule (entitled "The Impact of the Volcker Rule on Job Creators, Part I").
+One panel of witnesses will testify at this hearing, including: